tmigone/versionist/README.md

 - Add a new commit to the working branch with the versioning changes
 - Create a release tag corresponding to the new version
 - Push changes and tags to master
-- For node packages, if an NPM auto token is provided: publish package to NPM
+- For node projects, publish package to NPM
+- For docker projects, publish package to DockerHub

 Read more about the opinionated versioning here:
 - [versionist](https://github.com/balena-io/versionist)